Grayling Sportsman’s Club

 Some of the projects of the Club were as follows:

-Some of the deceased Members who contributed over and above normal expectations were: Otto Failing, Stan Madsen, Herb Wolff, Bill Hines, John Latuzek, Matt Edson.
+Some of the deceased Members who contributed over and above normal expectations in the early days were: Otto Failing, Stan Madsen, Herb Wolff, Bill Hines, John Latuzek, Matt Edson.